Here are some ideas to consider

 *You may have to turn your car (or other vehicles) back in to the dealer.
 If you can't afford the payment, you can't afford it.
 Look into a voluntary reposition as an option.

 *DO NOT USE CREDIT CARDS.
 It will just make the problem bigger to use credit cards.
 Cut them up.
-Pray for a different way to fullfill the needs.
+Pray for a different way to fulfill the needs.

 *Seek counseling on if bankruptcy is an option for you.